Scalable Content Delivery with Coded Caching in Multi-Antenna Fading Channels

 \subsection{Content delivery model}

 We consider a content delivery system where a content server is connected to $K$ users through a wireless downlink channel.
 This server has access to a library of $N$ files, assumed to be equally popular and with equal size $F$ bits for simplicity.
 Each user $k$ is equipped with a cache of size $MF$~bits, where $M \ge 1$ denotes the cache size measured in files.
 Prior to the actual request, each user can pre-fill their cache during off-peak hours, with supposedly negligible cost.
-Upon the reception of the $K$ requests from the users, and based on the cached contents available to each user, the server encodes and sends the requested files through the delivery channel.
+We assume that each user $k\in [K]$ has a sequence of demands $d_k^{(1)},d_k^{(2)},\dots$, and one demand from each user is served at a time.
+Upon the reception of a collection of $K$ requests from the users, and based on the cached contents available to each user, the server encodes and sends the requested files through the delivery channel.
 In~\cite{maddah2013fundamental,maddah2013decentralized}, Maddah-Ali and Niesen proposed a caching/delivery scheme for error-free multicast delivery channels.
 With such a scheme, known as \emph{coded caching}, the number of \emph{multicast} transmissions, normalized by the file size, needed to satisfy the demands of $K$ users is

 where $m \defeq \frac{M}{N}$ is the normalized cache memory.
 The striking result is that the number of required transmissions converges to a constant as $K$ grows, i.e., $T(m,K) \xrightarrow{K\to\infty} \frac{1-m}{m}$, for both centralized and decentralized caching.
 In other words, coded caching is scalable in a system when the delivery channel is an error-free multicast channel.